sbischoff-ai/localbricks/README.md

 # localbricks

-Localbricks is a local training stack for Databricks-style data engineering work before a real Databricks workspace is available.
+Localbricks is a local training and testing stack for Databricks-style data engineering work without the real Databricks workspace being available.

 It gives each developer: